 Policy 8-1 sets out the National Environmental Standards (NES) for ambient air quality as required by the Resource Management (National Environmental Standards Relating to Certain Air Pollutants, Dioxins and Other Toxics) Regulations 2004.
 The Regional Council has used the standards as a framework for the regional standards for ambient air quality as reflected in Policy 8-2.
 These policies will assist in developing the methods the Regional Council has put in place to ensure that compliance with the National Environmental Standards is achieved by 1 September 2013.
-To achieve the compliance date the Regional Council will need to work closely with Territorial Authorities and health boards to establish clear responsibility protocols.
+To achieve the compliance date the Regional Council will need to work closely with Territorial Authorities and district health boards to establish clear responsibility protocols.

-The Regional Council recognises that resource users need to discharge to air to provide for their social, cultural and economic well-being.
+The Regional Council recognises that some resource users need to discharge to air to provide for their social, cultural and economic wellbeing.
 Even those who operate under best practice guidelines may receive nuisance complaints.
-Policies 8-3 and 8-4 allow for such resource users and the monitoring methods (such as public information, a 24-hour pollution hotline and compliance monitoring) to ensure National Environmental Standards and regional standards are not breached.
-Policy 8-4 and the associated methods assist in educating the community about rural versus lifestyle block incompatibilities and also encourage Territorial Authorities to review future land-use developments to prevent incompatibility and reduce future nuisance complaints.
+Policies 8-3 and 8-4 allow for such resource users and the monitoring methods (such as public information, a 24-hour Pollution Hotline and compliance monitoring) to ensure National Environmental Standards and regional standards are not breached.
+Policy 8-4 and the associated methods assist in educating the community about rural versus lifestyle block incompatibilities and also encourage Territorial Authorities to review future land use developments to prevent incompatibility and reduce future nuisance complaints.

-8.7.2 Fine Particle (PM10) Levels
+8.7.2 Fine Particle (PM{10}^) Levels

-Objective 8-2, Policies 8-5 and 8-6, and the associated methods set out a framework to reduce or manage fine particle levels (PM{10}) in order to meet the Resource Management (National Environmental Standards Relating to Certain Air Pollutants, Dioxins, and Other Toxics) Regulations 2004.
+Objective 8-2, Policies 8-5, 8-6 and 8-67, and the associated methods set out a framework to reduce or manage fine particle levels (PM{10}^) levels in order to meet the Resource Management (National Environmental Standards Relating to Certain Air Pollutants, Dioxins, and Other Toxics) Regulations 2004.

 The Ministry for the Environment released these regulations in September 2004.
-One of the standards applies to PM{10} which can adversely affect people's health.
-The regulations require that airsheds are established where exceedance of standards are likely, that PM{10} levels are monitored and reduced in those airsheds to the standards set in the regulation by 2013, and that resource consent applications in those airsheds are determined as per regulations 17 to 17C.
+One of the standards applies to PM{10}^ which can adversely affect people's health.
+The regulations require that airsheds are established where exceedance of standards are is likely, that PM{10}^ levels are monitored and reduced in those airsheds to the standards set in the regulations by 2013, and that resource consent applications in those airsheds are determined as per in accordance with regulations 17A to and 17C, 18 and 19.

-Monitoring results for wintertime PM{10}^ between 2001 and 2003 confirmed that Taumarunui and Taihape exceeded the PM{10} standard and Ohakune, Feilding, Dannevirke and Pahiatua had the potential to exceed it.
-Policy 8-5 specifically targets Taumarunui and Taihape and Policy 8-6 targets Ohakune, Dannevirke, Feilding and Pahiatua at a response level consistent with the PM{10} monitoring results mentioned above.
-Domestic home heating is the most likely main contributor to wintertime PM{10} levels.
-Resource consent applications in those airsheds will be determined as per regulations 17 to 17C.
+Monitoring results for wintertime PM{10}^ between 2001 and 2003 confirmed that Taumarunui and Taihape exceeded the PM{10}^ ambient standard and Ohakune, Feilding, Dannevirke and Pahiatua had the potential to exceed it.
+Policy 8-5 specifically targets Taumarunui and Taihape and Policy 8-6 targets Ohakune, Dannevirke, Feilding and Pahiatua at a response level consistent with the PM{10}^ monitoring results mentioned above.
+Domestic home heating is the most likely main contributor to wintertime PM{10}^ levels.
+Resource consent applications in those the Taumarunui and Taihape airsheds will must be determined as per regulations 17A to and 17C, 18 and 19.

-While Palmerston North was under the PM{10}^ standard, monitoring will continue, to ensure that PM{10}^ levels remain at an acceptable standard for the city's population base.
+While Palmerston North was remains under the PM{10}^ ambient standard, monitoring will continue, to ensure that PM{10}^ levels remain at an acceptable standard for the city's population base.